win5923/TrOCR-Handwritten-Mathematical-Expression-Recognition/README.md

     pip install -q datasets jiwer
   ```
 # Train
- for shell you can use screen and run train2.py<br>
+ for Ubuntu you can use screen and run train2.py<br>
  for Jupyter you can run train.ipynb

 # Evaluate